Who are the men that pick for scraps amongst the ruins of the end of history?

 So the person below was saying that the one time they used an Uber, they were reckless, dangerous, shouldn't be on the road.

-And Ant says that's that is very much the case.
+And it says that is very much the case.

-I look forward to I will look into banning Uber from London and look into uniting London's heritage transportation, black cabs, double decker buses, trains and our famous underground and structure some form of collaboration.
+I will look into banning Uber from London and look into uniting London's heritage transportation, black cabs, double-decker buses, trains, and our famous underground, and structure some form of collaboration.

 I like what he calls it.

-He says it will be part of England's crown jewel transportation.
+He says it'll be part of England's crown jewel transport experience working title.

 See?